 Most banks in Luxembourg will pass on applications for equipment loans to the SNCI (Société Nationale de Crédit d’Investissement – National Investment Credit Association).
 Subject to certain requirements, equipment loans are a means of getting joint financing from the bank, at very attractive fixed rates[1], for depreciable tangible assets and amortisable intangible assets, and for buying land to be used exclusively for business purposes.
 These loans may not be used to finance any parts of buildings used for non-business purposes, rolling stock (vehicles) or inventories of raw materials or finished goods.
 An equipment loan may be granted for up to 25-60 percent of the eligible cost of investment, or up to 75 percent for a company’s first premises!

-[1] The fixed rate for equipment loans is currently 1 percent.
+[1] The fixed rate for equipment loans is currently 3%.
 This is a net rate with no additional commissions or fees.

-This is a cash flow loan whereby your bank authorises you to have a negative balance in your company’s current account.
+This is a cash-flow loan whereby your bank authorises you to have a negative balance in your company’s current account.
 The minimum amount is €125,000 and the time frame is theoretically unlimited.
 In certain cases, a maturity date may be established.
 You may use the funds at any time without providing supporting documents, and repayment of the sums debited is entirely at will.
-Interest is calculated based on a variable rate and is collected every three months.
+Interest is calculated based on a variable rate and is in principle collected every three months.

 Just like a fixed-term advance (except that the latter involves a set amount and at a fixed maturity and interest rate), cash credit will help you finance your operating cycle as well as your working capital requirements.